rdf-connect/Tutorial-ISWC2025/content/description.md

 The program is structured into four sessions, two in the morning and two in the afternoon, progressively building from a conceptual overview to hands-on development.
-The day concludes with a collaborative hackathon where participants apply what they’ve learned to explore extensions or develop new applications.
+The day concludes with a collaborative hackathon where participants apply what they have learned to explore extensions or develop new applications.

-The **first session** introduces RDF-C architecture at a high level.
+The **first session** introduces RDFC's architecture at a high level.
 It also provides an overview of the tutorial’s content and a detailed description of the pipeline, participants will build throughout the day.